Table of Contents

 In 1502, Columbus sailed through parts of the Caribbean, but apparently did not actually visit the area later known as British Honduras.
+He is believed to have given Placencia in Belize its name.
 The first European to make Belize his home was Gonzalo Guerrero, a sailor from Palos, in Spain who shipwrecked along the Yucatan Peninsula in 1511 and was captured by the Maya and later married and settled at Chactemal now modern day Corozal Town in northern Belize.

 The first reference to an informal European settlement in the colony was in 1638 when Belize was used a hiding place by pirates from Scotland and England.
 The population grew with the addition of disbanded British soldiers and sailors after the capture of Jamaica from Spain in 1655.
 The settlement, whose main activity was logwood cutting (logwood was used in the past to produce dye), had a troubled history during the next 150 years.
 It was subjected to numerous incursions from neighboring Spanish settlements (Spain claimed sovereignty over the entire New World except for regions in South America assigned to Portugal)..